XinWang-HNU/k2abc/README.md

 ```

-The script will give a plot of the following results.
+The script will show the following plot.

 ![Inferred posteriors with different epsilons](https://raw.githubusercontent.com/wittawatj/k2abc/master/img/demo_k2abc_rf.png)

+In both K2-ABC with full quadratic MMD (K2ABC-quad), and K2-ABC with
+random features (K2ABC-rf), the posterior samples concentrate around the true mean 3.
+We observe that small epsilons tend to yield posterior distributions with smaller variance.